Quick-Seared Carne Asada

 How to Cook Carne Asada in a Skillet

-Add a little oil to the skillet.
+2. Next, add a little oil to the skillet.
 Once the oil is piping-hot, lay the steak in the skillet and sear for 3 minutes per side, for a medium-rare interior.

-Allow the steak to rest at least five minutes after cooking, so the juices can redistribute.
+3. Be sure to allow the steak to rest at least five minutes after cooking, so the juices can redistribute.
 Otherwise, all the juices will run out when you cut into the steak.

-Cut the skirt steak against the grain, into thin strips.
+4. Lastly, cut the skirt steak against the grain, into thin strips.

 This Quick-Seared Carne Asada Recipe creates perfect pink meaty goodness with a spicy crust around the edges.